wpswings/mwb-bookings-for-woocommerce/README.txt

 === Bookings for WooCommerce  - Schedule Appointments, Manage Bookings, Show Availability, Calendar Listings ===
-Contributors: WP Swings
+Contributors: wpswings
 Donate link:  https://wpswings.com/
-Tags: bookings, calendar, appointments, booking calendar, scheduling, availability calendar, booking system, booking plugin, appointment booking, reservation calendar
+Tags: bookings, calendar, appointments, booking calendar, scheduling, availability calendar, booking system, booking plugin, appointment booking, woocommerce
 Requires at least: 4.6
-Tested up to: 5.8.3
+Tested up to: 5.9.3
 WC requires at least: 4.0.0
-WC tested up to: 6.1.0
+WC tested up to: 6.4.1
-Stable tag: 2.0.4
+Stable tag: 3.0.0
 Requires PHP: 7.2
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WooCommerce Bookings offer easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc
+Bookings for WooCommerce offer easy booking management, confirm/reject bookings, enable booking cancellations, restrict durations, etc

 == Description ==
 **GET BOOKINGS FOR WOOCOMMERCE AND START SCHEDULING APPOINTMENTS FOR YOUR CUSTOMERS.
-MANAGE YOUR BOOKINGS UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS WITH ALL EASE.**
+MANAGE YOUR BOOKINGS BY UTILIZING THE LISTING CALENDAR AND REGULATING THE BOOKING DURATIONS WITH ALL EASE.**

-WooCommerce Booking is a powerful plugin that enables store owners to create an online booking system that allows them to turn their products into online booking solutions and make them available to customers for a set period of time.
+WooCommerce Booking & appointment plugin is a powerful plugin that enables store owners to create an online booking system that allows them to turn their products into online booking solutions and make them available to customers for a set period of time.

-You can now simply book WordPress time slots, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the Booking Calendar plugin's capabilities.
+You can now simply book WordPress time slots booking, confirm/reject bookings, display reservation calendar listings, enable booking cancellations, promote booking availability, regulate booking duration, and much more using the Bookings Calendar plugin's capabilities.

 ***

 >**IMPORTANT NOTICE:**

->_**From this update Version 2.0.4 onwards, the Bookings plugin and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=bookings-org-page&utm_campaign=official).**_
+>_**From the update Version 2.0.5 onwards, the Bookings plugin and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=bookings-org-page&utm_campaign=official).**_

 >_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
 Please [**Connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-bookings-contactus&utm_medium=bookings-org-page&utm_campaign=contactus) for all setup, support, and update related queries without hesitation.**_